bingeli1212/nitrile-preview/doc/DOC-contex-translation.md

 - The "tabulate" environement seems to have extra vertical spaces between rows
 - Contex.js Cannot color background of row/column of a tabular like that of Latex.js
 - For RECORD block type, the leading solidified blank spaces are not currently possible
+- For nislide.js, the for wrapfig sometimes the text on the left will show on top of the figure